khades/esp32-s3-synth/README.md

 I took simple CLAP plugin written in C and i will integrate it into the board by implementing CLAP-like host.
 As outcome i will have CLAP plugin that i can build into the controller AND on PC so i will develop stuff on PC.

+### Run simple CLAP plugin without modifications - ✔

+I am using CLAP plugin that is built on pc.
+It works on hardware now.

+### Fix sound craclking - ✖

+I2s, blocking etc etc

 ### Learning how DSP works - ✖

 When i will do simple good synth, i will move to the more processing\modeling stuff i wanted.

+PS: I am already struggling with some parts of DSP.
+Saturation clamp was not fun to epxlore.

 ### Serial MIDI - ✖